tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

-When a client wants to establish a TLS session with the backend server, it constructs its ClientHello as usual (we will refer to this as the ClientHelloInner message) then encrypts it using the ECH public key.
+When a client wants to establish a TLS session with the backend server, it constructs its ClientHello as usual (we will refer to this as the ClientHelloInner message) and then encrypts this message using the ECH public key.
 It then constructs a new ClientHello (ClientHelloOuter) with innocuous values for sensitive extensions, e.g., SNI, ALPN, etc., and with the encrypted ClientHelloInner in an "encrypted_client_hello" extension, which this document defines ({{encrypted-client-hello}}).
 Finally, it sends ClientHelloOuter to the server.